codership/documentation/galeracluster/source/documentation/galera-parameters.rst

 .. index::
    pair: wsrep Provider Options; protonet.backend

+This parameter is deprecated and will be removed in the future versions.

 Which transport backend to use.
 Currently only ASIO is supported.
+This variable is deprecated and will be removed in the future versions.

 .. csv-table::
    :class: doc-options